 Most of us at Getaway love hiking.
 And over the years we’ve accumulated a fair number of useful tips about hikes: from exactly what to pack on the Fish River Canyon, to how many steps it takes to tackle the Tankwa Camino.

-So here’s a list of many of the South African hikes we have written about, as well as the ones we’re dreaming of doing soon.
+So here’s a list of many of the South African most scenic trails, as well as the ones we’re dreaming of doing soon.
 We figure it’s a pretty good indication of what every hiker should aim to do in South Africa.
-Got anything to add?
-Tell us in the comments!

 1. The mighty Drakensberg